gschloegel/OptFed/README.md

-The last 2 files are for the simulated validation.
+The next 2 files are for the simulated validation.
 Note that this will not run on a PC in a reasonable time.
 It took about 1 day on 100 cores in a server environment.

 05_sim_val.py